« Pilot InformationGeneral Cautions

 Deicing Pads: JAC has completed installation of Deicing Pads and a Glycol Recovery System.
 The pads are located at the north end of Taxiway A and are designed to accommodate two B757-200s simultaneously.
 By locating the pads at the approach end of Runway 19, it is hoped that shortened taxi times and distances for RWY19 departures will improve deice and anti-ice fluid effectiveness.
 Aircraft must leave the movement area to access the pads, and contact Ground on 124.550 prior to taxing from the pads for clearance.
 Flight crews should know their provider’s deicing frequencies and follow all ground handling/marshaling instructions while in the deicing pad area.
 The Deicing Pads and Glycol recovery System went operational in mid October 2012 at a cost of $6.5 million.
 JAC collects and ships collected deicing fluids to facilities in Denver and Salt Lake City for recycling.

-Paved Safety Area (Overrun): JAC, in cooperation with the National Park Service, FAA, and Wyoming Aeronautics, has paved 950’ of runway safety area at the departure end of Runway 19.
-JAC has the highest excursion/overrun rate of any airport in the US.
-The Paved Safety Area is stressed to handle the occasional passage of a B757-200 and is for EMERGENCY USE ONLY.
-It was installed to mitigate injury and or damage to persons and aircraft in the event of an overrun.
-This pavement is not runway, and may not be used for calculations.
-The Paved Safety Area consists of an asphalt porous friction course, is marked with yellow chevrons and is plowed and broomed during the winter to ensure it is available for use in the event of an emergency.
-The project cost $ 2.3 million and was completed in August of 2011.
+Paved Safety Area (Overrun): Paved Safety Area (Overrun): Jackson Hole Airport in cooperation with the National Park Service, FAA, and Wyoming Aeronautics, paved 950’ of runway safety area at the departure end of Runway 19.
+The Paved Safety Area is stressed to handle aircraft loading and was installed to mitigate injury and/or damage to persons and aircraft in the event of an overrun.
+This pavement is not runway, and may not be used for performance calculations.
+This 950’ of Paved Safety Area consists of an asphalt porous friction course, is marked with yellow chevrons and is plowed and broomed during the winter to ensure it is available for use.

 « Pilot InformationFixed Base Operations